Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 index.html.bak
 ```

-Now you may notice that you have a problem: if you used `sed` there's a text
-editor backup file here that you shouldn't commit.
-(There may not be one if
-you used a text editor that's clever enough not to make backups of
-version-controled files.
-What the backups will look like will also depend on
-which text editor you're using; Vim or Emacs will create one called
-`index.html~` by default; you may have Emacs configured to keep numbered
-backups, in which case you would have `index.html.~1~`.)
-You can tell Git to
-ignore these:
+Now you may notice a problem: If you used `sed` as your editor, it creates a text editor backup file here that you shouldn't commit (or at least you don't want to).
+(There may not be a backup file if you used a text editor that's clever enough not to make backups of version-controled files.
+What the backups look like also depends on which text editor you're using; Vim or Emacs creates one called `index.html~` by default; you may have Emacs configured to keep numbered backups, in which case you would have `index.html.~1~`.)
+You can tell Git to ignore these backup files:

 ```
 $ echo -e "*.bak\n*~" > .gitignore